Hagsten/Talkify/README.md

 Give a voice to your website in a matter of minutes.
 Talkify library provides you with high quality text to speech (TTS) voices in many languages.

 To use our backend services (our hosted voices) you will require an api-key.
-Visit our portal (https://manage.talkify.net) to create your own API-key, each key includes 1000 free requests per month.
+Visit our portal (https://manage.talkify.net) to create your own API-key, Talkify offers 1000 free requests per month.

 ## ReactJs
 Do you need to use Talkify in an ReactJs environment please visit https://github.com/Hagsten/TalkifyReactJs.